Services for people needing other support

 The department manages two superannuation programs:

 - the Early Release of Superannuation Benefits program.

 Small Business Superannuation Clearing House

-The Australian Taxation Office Small Business Superannuation Clearing House is a free government service to assist small businesses with 19 or fewer employees or an annual aggregated turnover of below $2 million to meet their superannuation guarantee obligations and to reduce red tape.
-Under superannuation guarantee requirements small businesses must make superannuation payments at least 4 times a year.
+The ATO Small Business Superannuation Clearing House is a free government service to help small businesses with 19 or fewer employees or an annual aggregated turnover of below $10 million to meet their superannuation guarantee obligations and reduce red tape.
+Under the superannuation guarantee requirements, small businesses must make superannuation payments at least four times a year.